Turkey and Spinach Burger with Herb Cheese – A Lighter, Flavorful Twist on the Classic

 Serving Suggestions

-• Sweet potato fries or classic oven-baked fries
+• Sweet potato fries or classic oven-baked fries – A healthier alternative to deep-fried sides.

-• A crisp green salad or coleslaw
+• Crisp green salad or coleslaw – Adds freshness and crunch.

 Why This Recipe Works